Queries

 Prerequisites

 This article assumes you're familiar with building basic GraphQL queries.
-If you need a refresher, we recommend that you read this guide and practice running queries in GraphiQL.
-Apollo Client queries are standard GraphQL, so any query that runs in GraphiQL will also run when provided to
+If you need a refresher, we recommend this guide .
+You can also build example queries against Apollo's full-stack tutorial server .

 This article also assumes that you've already set up Apollo Client and have wrapped your React app in an

-ApolloProvider component.
-Read our getting started guide if you need help with either of those steps.

 To follow along with the examples below, open up our starter project and sample GraphQL server on CodeSandbox.
-You can view the completed version of the app here.
+You can view the completed version of the app here .

 Executing a query